 Make teaching number recognition 1-10 fun with this amazing number recognition free game.
 Perfect number recognition activities for preschool and kindergarten kids!

 This Number Recognition Free Game is a fun activity for teaching number recognition.
 Kids will love learning number names, numerals, and quantity from 0-10 with our ‘I Spy’ 0-10 number detective game!
 This free number recognition game is an engaging and motivating addition to any numeracy program, it’s ideal for your next preschool, kindergarten or ECE math rotation!
+Make sure you check out our other printable number games!

 Scroll to the end of the post to download your FREE copy and add it to your teacher worksheets file for later!